Amid the death and rubble, Ukrainian teams hunt for evidence of possible war crimes

 The airstrike, and the family tragedy it bore, is one piece of possible evidence that many in this devastated village hope will help hold Russia accountable.

-With eleven people living in Ihor Mozhayev’s house, it was unusually full when it was hit.
+With 11 people living in Ihor Mozhayev’s house, it was unusually full when it was hit.

 Among the occupants were a daughter and her family who had fled their apartment in Kyiv the day of the invasion.
 A niece and her boyfriend, as well as a family friend, were also staying there.